-Dr. Stengler, Dr. LaBeau and Dr. Williamson see a great many patients each year with thyroid problems—so many that I and many other physicians believe that thyroid disorders are epidemic in our country.
+Dr. Stengler sees a great many patients each year with thyroid problems—so many that he and many other physicians believe that thyroid disorders are epidemic in our country.
 Reasons for the upsurge: Environmental toxins, side effects from pharmaceutical medications and stress.
 The thyroid gland, a butterfly-shaped organ in the front of the neck, produces several hormones that regulate the metabolism of every cell in the body.

 Low thyroid activity, known as hypothyroidism, is the most prevalent disorder of the thyroid.
-About 10 million Americans are diagnosed with it—but Dr. Stengler, Dr. LaBeau and Dr. Williamson estimate that 30 million have the condition, including those who don’t know it.
+About 10 million Americans are diagnosed with it—but Dr. Stengler estimates that 30 million have the condition, including those who don’t know it.
 Could you —or your doctor—not know you have an underactive thyroid?

 Symptoms such as fatigue… cold hands and feet… gaining weight for no reason… dry skin and/or hair loss… or depression all can be the result of a hectic, stressful lifestyle — or they can be signs of low thyroid activity.
 Some patients have many symptoms, while others have none at all.
 My typical hypothyroid patient is a woman in her late 40s or early 50s, but low thyroid activity can affect anyone at any age.